Information on this page, including unit offerings, is from the 2020 academic year.

 |Description||This is the capstone research project of the Master of Teaching.
 In this unit students will apply their knowledge and understanding of principles of educational research and will engage in a small-scale empirical research project of their choice that is relevant to the school context where they undertake their placement.
 The project can be framed as action-research or case-study research but is not limited to these formats.|

-1. Understand research principles applicable to the field of education
+1. Establish the research principles applicable to the field of education

-5. Demonstrate the cognitive, technical and creative skills necessary to investigate and analyse complex information
+4. Demonstrate the cognitive, technical and creative skills necessary to investigate and analyse complex information.

-9. Communicate research findings in a professional forum
+5. Summarise and communicate your research project findings in a professional forum

 |Unit Learning Experiences||Internal components involve lectures and collaborative discussions.
 Self-directed or group learning tasks may be employed.
 LMS is used to promote blended learning strategies, such as engaging in interactive discussion forums, especially for external mode.|